Get-the-flight-out/EJ-backend/README.md

 ## Artillery Load Test

-one a local machine, we can get up to 580 user signup's over
+on a local machine, we can get up to 580 user signup's over
 ```
 All virtual users finished
 Summary report @ 11:17:43(-0700) 2018-03-27